agorapulse/grails-aws-sdk-kinesis/README.md

 ## AWS SDK for Java version

-You can override the default AWS SDK for Java version by setting it in your _gradle.properties_:
+You can override the default AWS SDK for Java and Kinesis Client version by setting it in your _gradle.properties_:

 ```
 awsJavaSdkVersion=1.10.66
+awsKinesisClientVersion=1.6.2
 ```

 ## Credentials